YourongYe/AWS/AWS Certified Developer Associate Exam/key_concepts.md

 - Useful for software that have complicated licensing model
 - for companies that have strong regulatory or compliance needs
 - **Physical** server with EC2 instance capacity fully dedicated to your use.

+# EBS Volume
+## Define
+- An EBS (Elastic Block Store) Volume is a network drive you can attach to your instances while they run
+- Think of them as a “network USB stick”
+## Features
+- It allows your instances to persist data, even after their termination
+- **They can only be mounted to one instance at a time** (at the CCP level)
+- They are bound to a specific availability zone
+-